 What's a stop-loss and where should I set it? +

-A stop-loss is a pre-arranged exit price that caps your loss if the trade goes against you.
+A stop-loss is a pre-arranged exit that caps your loss if the trade goes against you.
 Common placements: just below the most recent swing low (for longs), below the EMA, below a key support level, or at a multiple of ATR.
 Without a stop, you don't have a trade — you have a hope.

 Should I trade weekly options or monthlys? +